 LEED Platinum Certified Green Building Design

-The Luskin Conference Center utilized the latest design/construction practices and technologies to conserve energy and water, and to maximize the use of recycled and renewable materials.
+The Luskin Conference Center utilized the latest design and construction practices and technologies to conserve energy and water and to maximize the use of recycled and renewable materials.
 As a result, the facility has achieved the coveted Leadership in Energy & Environmental Design (LEED) Platinum Certification.
 LEED is the most widely used green building rating system in the world, and the certification process provides independent verification of a building’s sustainable features.
 LEED is the triple bottom line in action, benefiting people, planet, and profit through the creation of resource-efficient, high-performing, healthy, and cost-effective buildings.
-The Luskin Conference Center is one of over 30 LEED certified buildings on campus, and features a number of green building elements:
+The Luskin Conference Center is one of over 50 LEED certified buildings on campus, and features a number of green building elements:

-• Fifty percent of the wood used is FSC certified from sustainably managed forests.
+• 50% of the wood used is FSC certified from sustainably managed forests.

-• Thirteen percent of the building materials are comprised of recycled materials and 10% were procured from within 500 miles.
+• 13% of the building materials are comprised of recycled materials and 10% were procured from within 500 miles.

-• The construction team diverted 96.5% of construction waste from landfill through the use of advanced recycling techniques.
+• 96.5% of construction waste was diverted from landfill through the use of advanced recycling techniques.

 • Operable windows take advantage of natural light and facilitate natural air flow.

 The Luskin Conference Center was honored with the Sustainability Award by the Los Angeles Business Council at its 47th Annual Los Angeles Architectural Awards held on June 22, 2017.
 The awards recognized 45 winning projects from a pool of more than 200 submissions.
-Not only did the project have to be located in Los Angeles County and completed within the last two years, but in regard to the Sustainability category in particular, the project also needed to be targeted LEED Gold or higher.
+Not only did the project have to be located in Los Angeles County and completed within the last two years, but also the project needed to be targeted LEED Gold or higher.
 Winners were selected by a blind jury of architects, developers, and contractors from various industries in Los Angeles who voted anonymously on the projects for each category.
 The jury was impressed by the Luskin Conference Center’s project description and the significant contribution that it makes to the Los Angeles community.

 Energy & Water